1. Company Overview

 Gains or losses arising from de-recognition of tangible property, plant and equipment are recognised in the statement of profit and loss.

-Consequent to this change, depreciation is provided on all assets (other than free hold land and capital work-in¬ progress), on pro-rata basis, using Straight-Line method based on the respective estimate of useful lives.
+Depreciation is provided on all assets (other than free hold land and capital work-in-progress) using Straight-Line method based on the respective estimate of useful lives.

 The management believes that useful lives currently used is as prescribed under Part C of Schedule II to the Companies Act, 2013, fairly reflect its estimate of the useful lives and residual values of property, plant and equipment.
 Estimated useful lives of Property, plant and equipment are as follows: